miguel-ambrona/sherlock/CONTRIBUTING.md

 [rules](https://github.com/miguel-ambrona/sherlock/tree/main/src/rules) that
 allow us to derive new information about a position.

-A great way to contribute is to add new rules to Sherlock that would enhance his expressivity.
+A great way to contribute is to add new rules to Sherlock.
 Every rule must implement the
 [Rule trait](https://github.com/miguel-ambrona/sherlock/blob/main/src/rules.rs#L5-L24),
-have a look at some of the
+have a look at the
 [existing rules](https://github.com/miguel-ambrona/sherlock/tree/main/src/rules)
 for some examples.